WHMIS Labels: Supplier vs Workplace Labels Guide

 Yes, WHMIS is uniquely Canadian.
 However, since 2015 it has been aligned with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), an international standard adopted by many countries including the US, EU members, Australia, and Japan.
 The hazard pictograms, SDS format, and classification criteria used in WHMIS are now consistent with global standards.

 WHMIS 2015 updated the original 1988 system to align with the Globally Harmonized System (GHS).
 Key changes included replacing the old circular hazard symbols with standardized diamond-shaped pictograms, adopting a 16-section SDS format, and updating hazard classification criteria.
-Further amendments in December 2022 aligned Canada with GHS Revisions 7 and 8, with suppliers given until December 14, 2025 to comply.
+Further amendments in December 2022 aligned Canada with GHS Revisions 7 and 8.
+The supplier transition period ended December 14, 2025, and all product classifications, SDSs, and labels should now reflect the updated requirements.

 Every worker in Canada who uses, handles, stores, or may be exposed to hazardous products in the workplace needs WHMIS training.
 This includes full-time employees, part-time workers, and temporary staff.
 Training must include both general WHMIS education and workplace-specific training on the actual products present at the worksite.
 Employers are responsible for providing and documenting this training.
 Safety Evolution offers WHMIS training courses with instant certificates and expiry tracking.

 WHMIS pictograms are standardized diamond-shaped symbols with red borders that appear on hazardous product labels.
 Each pictogram represents a specific type of hazard, such as flammability, toxicity, corrosion, or health hazards.
-There are pictograms for physical hazards, health hazards, and environmental hazards.
+There are 10 pictograms in total: 9 red-bordered GHS diamonds covering physical and health hazards, plus 1 Canada-specific biohazard symbol.
 Learning to recognize these symbols is one of the most practical parts of WHMIS training.